upvalue/hound/README.md

 Then I got really sidetracked upgrading React so I could use devtools, and ran into enough trouble with that that I just wrote another frontend really quickly.

+n.b. super quick & dirty writeup.
+Probably not at all well patterned or efficient.

 Other frontend is in `frontend/`

 To run locally